-The Australian Marine Conservation Society (AMCS) and Humane Society International (HSI) say Australians would be shocked to learn that in the past 55 years, shark populations have declined by up to 92% off the Queensland coast and from within the World Heritage listed Great Barrier Reef.
+The Australian Marine Conservation Society (AMCS) and Humane Society International (HSI) say Australians would be shocked to learn that in the past 55 years, large sharks have declined by up to 92% off the Queensland coast and from within the World Heritage listed Great Barrier Reef.

-Dr. Leonardo Guida, Senior Shark Campaigner at AMCS said, “Years of mismanagement by successive Queensland and Federal Governments have resulted in the devastating loss of up to 92% of Queensland’s shark populations.
+Dr. Leonardo Guida, Senior Shark Campaigner at AMCS said, “Years of mismanagement by successive Queensland and Federal Governments have resulted in the devastating loss of up to 92% of Queensland’s large sharks.
 Incredibly, commercial fishers can catch up to 120,000 sharks each year in our Great Barrier Reef.
-Those in the commercial sector who want to increase shark fishing quotas are simply ignoring the science.”
+Those in the commercial sector who want to increase shark fishing quotas are simply ignoring the science.

 Nicola Beynon, Head of Campaigns at HSI said, “The finding of this study is alarming.
 Hammerhead shark populations have declined by up to 92%, yet they can still be targeted and fished in the Great Barrier Reef Marine Park.
 The Federal Government has an opportunity to reinstate the full protection of the scalloped hammerhead and avoid an environmental tragedy.”